Aisha Praught-Leer

 Aisha Praught-Leer (born 14 December 1989 in Moline, Illinois) is a middle-distance runner from Illinois competing for Jamaica.
 She attended Woodrow Wilson Middle School and Moline High School.
 Praught competed in Athletics at the 2016 Summer Olympics after running the 1500 meters and steeplechase standards in 2015.
 Praught competed in the Women's 3000 metres steeplechase event at the 2015 World Championships in Athletics in Beijing, China, but was disqualified.
 She was the gold medalist in the steeplechase at the 2018 Commonwealth Games.

 Biography

 Although raised by two white American parents, Aisha's biological father is a Jamaican reggae musician with whom her mother had a relationship for several years.
 The relationship ended after Aisha's mother returned to the United States to give birth.
 She married her current husband four years after Aisha's birth.
 In 2013, Aisha travelled to Germany to meet her birth father for the first time.
-She then decided to represent Jamaica to honor her heritage.
+She then decided to represent Jamaica to honour her heritage.

 She married professional runner Will Leer in 2016.

+She is now a correspondent for Citius Mag, where she covers track and field events.